Planar boundaries and parabolic subgroups: Inseparable cut pairs are loxodromic

-\begin{proof} We have shown in Proposition~\ref{prop:NoSplitting} that $M$ has no cut points and all local cut points are parabolic.
-By Proposition~\ref{prop:InseparableExact}, all inseparable cut pairs of $M$ are exact.
-Since $(G,\mathcal{P})$ does not split over a $2$--ended subgroup, $M$ has no exact inseparable cut pair by Haulmark--Hruska \cite{HaulmarkHruska_JSJ}.
+\begin{proof}[Proof of Proposition~\ref{prop:inseparable}] We have shown in Lemma~\ref{lem:NoSplitting} that $M$ has no cut points and all local cut points are parabolic.
+Since $T_M$ is minimal by Lemma~\ref{lem:MinimalTree}, the existence of an inseparable cut pair will imply that $T_M$ is nontrivial.
+By Lemma~\ref{lem:InseparableExact}, all inseparable cut pairs of $M$ are loxodromic.
+Then $(G, \mathcal{P})$ splits over a $2$--ended group since it acts on a simplicial tree with loxodromic edge stabilizers.
 Thus there are no inseparable cut pairs. \end{proof}